 The traffic noises played back were recorded in residential areas under realistic conditions.

-These challenges cannot be met by simply expanding the existing infrastructure or liberalising transport markets.
-In order to build a sustainable, viable transport system, economic, ecological and societal concerns must be brought into a stable balance.
-DLR's Transport Business Area provides important contributions to this aim through researching and developing state-of-the-art transport technologies, concepts and strategies.
-The business area uses its specific transport expertise to systematically access DLR internal know-how in the areas of aeronautics, space and energy for transport applications.
+DLR's Transport Programme provides important contributions to this aim through researching and developing state-of-the-art transport technologies, concepts and strategies.
+In so doing, we pursue a concerted, systemic approach, which also exploits DLR internal know-how in aeronautics, space and energy for transport applications.
 This symbiosis, which is unique in Germany, ensures problem-oriented results using innovative and sophisticated technologies.
 Research efforts are concentrated on the following three programme topics: